maelvls/users-grpc/README.md

 [chart-releaser](https://github.com/helm/chart-releaser).
-Make sure to update the chart version at `ci/helm/users-grpc/Chart.yaml`, push the changes, wait until the CI build is done and then either (1) go to the Drone UI and click "Deploy" and use the target "production", or use the
+Make sure to update the chart version at `ci/helm/users-grpc/Chart.yaml`, push the changes, wait until the CI build is done and then either (1) go to the Drone UI and click "Deploy" and use the target "helm", or use the
 CLI:

 ```sh